omarsaad98/Webnovel-1/The reincarnation of Esther Nikodemus.md

 “You don't look well, come here”.
 Victoria picked me up and put me on her lap.
 Karrie looked a bit envious considering what had just transpired.

 “Oh, yeah?”
-TKfathername asked.
+Gale asked.
 “And then what did you do?”

 “What did I do?
 Well I ran of course”